Scar revision in London

 -

-Does laser treatment hurt?You may feel some level of discomfort during the treatment.
+Does laser scar revision treatment hurt?You may feel some level of discomfort during the treatment.
 While the laser treatment is occurring, a cooling spray will be emitted, which will prevent any damage to your skin.

 -